A concussion is caused by a bump, blow or jolt to the head that can change the way your brain normally works.

 The person should not be left alone and regular monitoring for deterioration of symptoms is essential during the initial hours after the injury.
 All student athletes who may have sustained a concussion should be evaluated by a health care professional trained in the management of concussions.

-During the period of recovery for the first few days after injury, it is important to emphasize to the athlete and physical and cognitive rest is required.
+During the period of recovery for the first few days after injury, it is important to emphasize to the athlete that physical and cognitive rest is required.

 According to Maine law, the athlete must be medically cleared by an appropriate health care professional and have written documentation before being allowed to return to play when concussion symptoms have resolved.

 When medically cleared, the athlete should follow a return-to-play protocol to allow the brain to re-adjust to exertion.
 An example of this is:

 - No activity; complete rest, unless advised differently by your health care provider.
 Once symptoms are gone, move to step 2.

 - Light exercise including walking or riding an exercise bike.
 No weight lifting.

 - Sport-specific exercise (skating in hockey, running in soccer); no equipment or helmet.